blableblup/gofish/README.md

 ## About the data 🗃️

+* The program currently only works for Twitch chats.
+Fish caught before the justlog instance was added to the chat are not included, nor are fish caught in Twitch whispers or on Discord."

-* The data comes from the justlog instance.
-The program parses the logs of gofishgame (or supibot for older data) and then inserts the fish and the tournament results into a postgresql database.
+* The program parses the logs of gofishgame (or supibot for older data) and then inserts the fish and the tournament results into a postgresql database.

 * The logs are probably not fully complete in most cases, but they should contain the vast majority of fish.

 * The log data for psp1g's chat from the 27th of February 2024 to the 3rd of March 2024 is incomplete (see [here](https://logs.nadeko.net/channel/psp1g/2024/2/28)).